ajgruber/Gruber-Sciencelab-Website/content/home/research.md

 # Order that this section appears on the page.
 weight: 15

-title: Research Topics
+title: Research
-subtitle: Human | Data | Society
+subtitle: Making use of data for human society.

 content:
   # Page type to display.
 E.g. post, talk, publication...